intellltech/interview-QA/readme.md

 12. ### What are the benefits of using smart contracts on Ethereum?

 There are several advantages of using smart contracts on Ethereum over traditional contracts, such as a greater degree of security since smart contracts are stored on the blockchain.
 This makes these contracts immune to tampering.
-Since smart contracts are designed to automate various tasks including the transfer of funds and verification of identities, they’re more efficient.
+Since smart contracts are designed to automate various tasks including the transfer of funds and verification of identities, they're more efficient.
     **[⬆ Back to Top](#questions)**

 13. ### What tools can be used for testing Solidity codes?